kkarpieszuk/wc-price-history/README.md

 ## How does it work?

-This plugin logs prior prices in WordPress revisions, so make sure you have enabled them and are not limiting their number.
-If you do so, the plugin will display a warning message instead of 30-day low-price info on the front-end (only for logged-in site administrators).
+This plugin logs prior prices in custom field _wc_price_history.

 Every time you update your product description, regular price, or sale price, the prior price will be stored in the log.